motionnblur/migros-app/README.md

 It's a very basic migros clone that i built for my learning purposes.
 See: www.migros.com.tr

+You can visit the site: https://migros-app-client.onrender.com
+* Note: You probably will not be able to access the site because I am creating it for learning purposes; I do not have any professional goals in doing this.

 ## :clipboard: Table of Contents

 - [Overview](#overview)